Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/using-begincamerarendering.md

 ## beginCameraRendering event example

 This example demonstrates how to subscribe a method to the `beginCameraRendering` event.
-To follow the steps in this example, create a [new Unity project using the __Universal Project Template__](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.0/manual/creating-a-new-project-with-urp.html).
+To follow the steps in this example, create a [new Unity project using the **Universal Project Template**](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.0/manual/creating-a-new-project-with-urp.html).

-1. In the Scene, create a Cube.
+1. In the scene, create a Cube.
 Name it Example Cube.
 2. In your Project, create a C# script.
 Call it `URPCallbackExample`.
 3. Copy and paste the following code into the script.
     ```C#